nghttp2/nghttp2/doc/nghttpx.1.rst

     Run this program in a  single process mode for debugging purpose.
-Without this option,  nghttpx creates at least 2  processes:  master  and worker  processes.
-If  this option is  used, master  and worker  are unified  into a single process.  nghttpx still spawns additional process if neverbleed is used.
+Without this option,  nghttpx creates at least 2 processes: main and  worker processes.
+If this option is  used, main  and  worker are  unified  into a  single process.   nghttpx still  spawns  additional process  if neverbleed  is used.
 In the  single process  mode, the signal handling feature is disabled.